xshs42067/cd-rip-typathing/README.md

-To setup the website, install XAMPP on your pc then download all the files and paste on xampp/htdocs/cd_system directory.
+NOTE: The webpage now automatically sets up the database whenever it detects it does not ~~To setup the website, install XAMPP on your pc then download all the files and paste on xampp/htdocs/cd_system directory.
 Before visiting the website, the database should be initialized.

 Run Apache and PHPMyAdmin and go to localhost/cd_system/index.php on your browser.